Installation

 Power off, work begins

 Mains power is turned off at the street.
-Your home is without power for the install window, usually 2–5 hours.
+Your home is without power for the install window, usually 3–5 hours for a standard replacement and longer for complex jobs.

 Remove old switchboard and meter